smitius/flea-market/README.md

 - The app includes fallback translations to handle encoding problems
 - Some characters (å, ä, ö) are converted to ASCII-safe versions if needed
 - Check `app/translations_fallback.py` for emergency translations

+I have to work more on these special characters

 ---